24,000 Liverpool fans travelled to Hillsborough (Sheffield) in

 the City of Liverpool have their answers.

-The criminal justice system will now take over.
+The criminal justice system has taken over now.

 For this is Liverpool.